-Utility sink: Also called a mop sink or service sink, all facilities are required to have a sink designated for cleaning of mops and cleaning tools, and for disposal of mop water.
+Utility Sink: Also called a mop sink or service sink, all facilities are required to have a sink designated for cleaning of mops and cleaning tools, and for disposal of mop water.
 The utility sink must include a faucet and drain.
 This sink should have hooks or other means to allow mops to air dry.

 HELPFUL TIP: A curbed sink provides an easier means to dump mop water, and is a good storage spot for the mop bucket when not in use.
+The mop sink(s) shall be conveniently located for easy access.
+The size and layout of the facility may require more than 1 mop sink.